British expedition to Abyssinia: Planning

 In the eyes of Alan Moorehead, "There has never been in modern times a colonial campaign quite like the British expedition to Ethiopia in 1868.
 It proceeds from first to last with the decorum and heavy inevitability of a Victorian state banquet, complete with ponderous speeches at the end.
 And yet it was a fearsome undertaking; for hundreds of years the country had never been invaded, and the savage nature of the terrain alone was enough to promote failure."
+Planning the expedition was difficult for the British as this war was not on the sea.
+They later mentioned that Ethiopia had "no seaboard; has, consequently, no cities or forts to bombard, no vessels to attack, and no commerce to appropriate."

 The task was given to the Bombay Army, and command of the expeditionary force to Lieutenant-General Sir Robert Napier.
 This was a very unusual decision as it was the first time a campaign had been entrusted to an officer from the Corps of Royal Engineers.
 It was also a very sensible decision, as the whole campaign would rely on engineering skills to succeed.
 Intelligence was carefully gathered about Ethiopia while the size of the army was calculated and its needs estimated before the massive effort was begun.
 Moorehead describes it: "Thus, for example, forty-four trained elephants were to be sent from India to carry the heavy guns on the march, while hiring commissions were dispatched all over the Mediterranean and the Near East to obtain mules and camels to handle the lighter gear.
 A railway, complete with locomotives and some 20 mi of track, was to be laid across the coastal plain, and at the landing place large piers, lighthouses and warehouses were to be built."

 Given the long supply lines and limited resources of their own, the British understood that they were extremely dependent on a constant and reliable local supply of food for the men and forage for the animals.
 Accordingly, they decided to not plunder along the route but instead to pay for all needed supplies.
 To this end, the expedition took with it a sizable sum of the most commonly used currency in 19th century Ethiopia, the Maria Theresa Thaler.